mesqueeb/remove-anything/README.md

 Removes props (eg. undefined) from an object

-An optimised way to remove any prop (eg. `undefined`, empty objects, ...) from an object.
+An optimised way to remove any prop value (eg. `undefined`, empty objects, ...) from an object.
 A small and simple integration.

 ## Usage